Inclusive SA

 Complaints and support

-Abuse and neglect of vulnerable people is a prevailing community, social, health and workforce issue.
-It is the critical role of the community to work together to recognise and fight against abuse and neglect of vulnerable people.
+Abuse and neglect of vulnerable people is a community, social, health and workforce issue.
+It is critical for us all to work together to recognise and fight it.

-Now you can lodge a complaint in a confidential manner, if you are concerned about how you or someone you know is being treated.
+If you are concerned about how you are being treated, or how someone you know is being treated, you can lodge a confidential complaint.

 Back to top